 Contrast byte and pointer object handling with the default when GciStoreTrav modifies an existing NSC.
 It replaces all named instance variables of the NSC (if any), but adds further data in its object report to the unordered variables, increasing its size.
 If behaviorFlag indicates GCI\STORE\TRAV\NSC\REP, then it removes all existing unordered variables and adds new unordered variables with values from the object report.

-GciStoreTrav provides automatic byte swizzling for Float and SmallFloat objects.
-(For more about byte swizzling, see page 29.)
+GciStoreTrav provides automatic byte swizzling, unless GciSetTraversalBufSwizzling is used to disable swizzling.
+For more about byte swizzling, see page 25.

 Use of Object Reports